nikita-moor/latin-dictionary/Doederlein1874/README.md

 [GoldenDict][2] dictionary application supports normalization of input words (pæne > paene; prāva > pravus).
 We recommend using ["Latin spelling and hyphenation dictionaries"][6] (by Karl Zeiler and Jean-Pierre Sutto); version of the dictionary prepared by [Konrad Kokoszkiewicz][9] should be compatible too.

-Default formatting styles for XDXF in GoldenDict do not fit well this dictionary (such as big intervals between keywords), one could use optional `article-style.css` improving layout and fixing existing issues (lists numeration indents).
+Default formatting styles for XDXF in GoldenDict do not fit well this dictionary (such as big intervals between keywords), one could use optional [article-style.css][4] improving layout and fixing existing issues (lists numeration indents).
 See application's [FAQ][7] for setting up.

 ## States and limitations